 8. Rich in Iron Snacks

-9. Why Should You Eat Iron Rich Foods
+9. Why Should You Eat Iron-Rich Foods

-Eating Iron rich food will provide your body with adequate amounts of Iron, which is one of the basic mineral needed by our body.
+Eating Iron rich food will provide your body with adequate amounts of Iron, which is one of the basic minerals needed by our body.
 Iron is responsible for the production of a protein named Hemoglobin that carries oxygen throughout the body.
 If the body has less iron the whole body is deprived of oxygen which leads to anemic conditions in the body.

 10. Why Too Much Iron Is Bad For You